Editorial: Counties cement regional approach to renourishment

 For the rest of the Key, the decision to move forward is very good news.
 Sarasota County is piggy-backing on Charlotte County’s renourishment initiative.
 Erosion affects more properties in Charlotte, which also has far less total Gulf beachfront footage than the entirety of Sarasota.
 Nevertheless, for property owners on Manasota Key, the situation is critical.

-As homeowner Harry Artz told commissioners last week, “We live here, we love it, but we’re just afraid.”
+As homeowner Harry Artz told commissioners, “We live here, we love it, but we’re just afraid.”

 For good reason.